Stormery/JavaHelloWorld/README.md

 # JavaHelloWorld
-# project is versioned, select the appropriate branch as the project version
+# Project is versioned, select the appropriate branch as the project version